makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

   - and the hostdependency will be in `hostdependency/dependency1.cfg`

-The macro allow to produce an invalid configuration with non-existent directives but forbidde to have two same directives even if the values are different
+The macro allow to produce an invalid configuration with non-existent directives but forbid to have two same directives even if the values are different
 (because of the use of a dictionary in which keys are unique)

 If you have::